How to Cut Paneling Without Splintering: Expert Tips and Techniques

 How Can You Ensure Accurate Marking and Measuring for Splinter-Free Cuts?

-3. Pre-Cut with a Utility Knife: For very delicate materials, make multiple light passes with a utility knife along the cut line.
-This technique helps in creating a clean path for the saw blade.
+3. Pre-Cut with a Utility Knife: For delicate materials, make multiple light passes along the cut line to create a technique helps in creating a clean path for the saw blade.

-2. Measure and Mark: Measure the dimensions of your cut and mark the line clearly with a pencil and straight edge.
+2. Measure and Mark: Measure the dimensions of your cut and clearly mark the line with a pencil and straight edge.

-3. Score the Line: Lightly score the marked line with a utility knife to pre-cut the surface fibers.
+3. Score the Line: Use a utility knife to lightly score the marked line, pre-cutting the surface fibers.

 How can you secure the paneling to ensure a clean cut?